kylechui/nvim-surround/README.md

     delete(functi*on calls)     dsf             function calls
 ```

+Note that surrounding with an opening delimiter (e.g. `(`) will add a space before/after
+the selection, while surrounding with the closing delimiter (e.g. `)`) will not include
+the spaces.
 Detailed information on how to use this plugin can be found in
 [`:h nvim-surround.usage`](https://github.com/kylechui/nvim-surround/blob/main/doc/nvim-surround.txt).

 ## :gear: Configuration